miladebrahimipour/hamming_distance_intelTBB/README.md

 This will build the a binary that computes the minimum hamming distance of an array that was randomly generated.
 The binary contains two algorithms, one is a serial computation of Hamming Distance, and the other is a parallel version which is implemented using Intel TBB.
 The number of tests (array elements) is controlled by test macro defined as 'SIZE_OF_ARRAY'.

-Please note that in order to run the binary code successfully, you need to instal Intel TBB library.
+Please note that in order to run the binary code successfully, you need to instal Intel TBB library:

+    sudo apt install libtbb-dev